 City-planning staff members were very supportive throughout the process.
 The Hillier Ignite Foundation and WPL worked through public outreach and numerous design revisions based on feedback from various stakeholders.
 With vision and passion, Luke Hillier saw this project through to the end; his enthusiasm for improving people’s lives made this project a reality.
 The park has ignited a flame for healthy and active communities in a way like no other park has in this region.
 Virginia Beach continues to rank annually within the Top 5 “fittest cities” in America with parks like the Hillier Ignite Fitness Park.

-Kate Cerone is the Marketing Director for WPL, a Virginia S-Corporation offering a full range of professional services in landscape architecture, land surveying, and civil engineering throughout southeastern Virginia.
+Kate Cerone is the Marketing Director for WPL, a Virginia S-Corporation offering a full range of professional services in landscape architecture, land surveying, and site engineering throughout southeastern Virginia.
 Since 1960, the SWaM firm has performed engineering and surveying for all levels of government and private clientele.
 The firm takes great pride in its old-fashioned work ethic and applies it to improving the design and implementation process.